Modeling dissipation in quantum active matter: Open quantum system description of a quantum active particle

-In this work we assume that the quantum active particle is additionally coupled to a reservoir.
-The resulting dynamics results from the interplay of the energy exchange of the quantum particle with an external reservoir and the coupling with the classical active particle, undergoing the dynamics of Eq.\ \eqref{eq:AOUP}.
+In this work, we assume that the quantum active particle is additionally coupled to a reservoir.
+The motion results from the interplay of the energy exchange of the quantum particle with an external reservoir and the coupling with the classical active particle, undergoing the dynamics governed by Eq.\ \eqref{eq:AOUP}.
 For a given trajectory $x_c(t)$, the state of the system is now described by a density operator $\hat{\rho}(x_c(t),t)$.
-In general, the state $\hat{\rho}(x_c(t),t)$ is connected to the initial state $\hat{\rho}(x_c(0),0)$ by the CPTP map $\hat{\rho}(x_c(t),t)=\hat\Lambda_{x_c(t)}[\hat\rho(x_c(0),0)]$.
+Since $x_c(t)$ represents the stochastic trajectory of a classical degree of freedom, physical observables must be averaged not only over quantum states but also over the ensemble of possible realizations of $x_c(t)$.
+In other words, the quantum system is subject to a noisy classical driving, and its effective behavior emerges only after performing both the quantum and the classical ensemble average.
+In general, the state $\hat{\rho}(x_c(t),t)$ is evolved from the initial state $\hat{\rho}(x_c(0),0)$ by the CPTP map $\hat{\rho}(x_c(t),t)=\hat\Lambda_{x_c(t)}[\hat\rho(x_c(0),0)]$.
 By averaging over all trajectories, the state of the system is now given by